Rayybird96/DSA301_TimeSeries/README.md

 However, further limitations of *VAR & VECM* such as ease of overfitting (as coefficients scale very quickly!) and cointegration/granger casuality tests have all been accounted for :)

 Our concluding models are *ARIMA* favoured, due to these models having less of an overfitting problem.
 Yearly data does not present enough data for *VAR* and *VECM* models, which scales in coefficients very quickly.
+Moreover, we must consider the train test split and forecast length as well, all of which requires many years of data.
 This is further pertinent when we consider that, as a Machine Learning rule of thumb, each coefficient should have at least 10 observations.
 For the math behind this and more, please refer to the project pdf!

 # R Documentation
 ts_proj is the main project file, ts_hw are my homework files, and time_series_learnings contains my learnings up till week 6.